NodeSchoolSF/how-to-database/workshop/README.md

 The app we'll build is a REST API built on NodeJS and Express.
 Here are some of the routes:

 ```
-# Create wishlist
-POST /wishlists
+POST /wishlists                # Route to create wishlist
-{ name: "Stuff to buy in 2020", user_id: 2 }

-# Add product to a wishlist
+POST /wishlists/:id/products   # Add product to a wishlist
-POST /wishlists/:id/products
-{ product_id: 4 }

-# List all wishlists for a user id
+GET  /wishlists?user_id=2      # List all wishlists for a user id
-GET /wishlists?user_id=2

-# List all products for a wishlist
+GET  /wishlists/:id/products   # List all products for a wishlist
-GET /wishlists/:id/products
 ```

 Side note: you'll also want to have PUT endpoints to update records and DELETE endpoints to delete them.
 We won't cover those, but they'll be fairly similar to the POST endpoint.